qubole/qds-sdk-R/README.md

 Notes:
 ------

-default api_url is `https://api.qubole.com/api/`
+The default api_url is `https://api.qubole.com/api/`.

-default api_version is `v1.2`
+The default api_version is `v1.2`.

 Additionally you can also use sampling in Hive.
-For further details read this [page] (https://cwiki.apache.org/confluence/display/Hive/LanguageManual+Sampling).
+For further details read this [page](https://cwiki.apache.org/confluence/display/Hive/LanguageManual+Sampling).